gitterHQ/mutant.js/Readme.md

 Mutant.js can optionally also fire events at the end of a CSS3 transition sequence.
 By default this will not happen but can be useful to notify of mutations that occur over a duration of time.

-Enable support for transition events using the `transitions:true` option.
+Enable support for transition events using the `transitions:true` option, like so

 ```javascript